Polina Malinovskaya Shows Off Killer Curves In Scanty Snakeskin-Print Bikini

 The 22-year-old internet sensation was photographed in a tropical setting for the two-photo slideshow as the turquoise sea and blue sky painted the background.
 Despite the beautiful scenery, Polina stood out most as she struck two sexy poses that flaunted her killer curves.

 In the first photo, she sat on a metal guardrail with the left side of her body to the camera.
-She held on to the thin railing with both hands and leaned her head back while pushing her chest forward — creating an arch that called attention to her booty.
-In the second image, she sat up straight as she held on to the railing with her left hand only.
-She also directed her gaze towards the camera as she used her right hand to keep the sun out of her eyes.
+She held on to the thin railing with both hands and leaned her head back while pushing her chest forward, creating an arch that called attention to her booty.
+In the second image, she sat up straight as she held onto the railing with her left hand only.
+She also directed her gaze toward the camera as she used her right hand to keep the sun out of her eyes.

 Her long, highlighted blond hair looked to be in damp, unkempt waves as it cascaded down her back, indicating she might have swam in the ocean.
 She also sported her nails long with a nude polish.

 Polina showcased her enviable physique in a gray snakeskin-print bikini.
-The suit’s top featured thin straps which she tied around her neck and back and minuscule triangular cups that struggled to contain her busty assets, revealing a great deal of cleavage, underboob, and sideboob.
+The suit’s top featured thin straps that she tied around her neck and back and minuscule triangular cups that struggled to contain her busty assets, revealing a great deal of cleavage, underboob, and sideboob.
 Her matching scantily cut bottoms also concealed little of her form, accentuating her hips, derriere, and slim waist.

 She accessorized the look with a pair of black sunglasses and a chunky black bracelet.